-10.36 A summary of earmarked reserves is included at Appendix C. These have all been reviewed as part of the budget process and the levels are considered to be appropriate.

-- 10.37 The Major Investment Reserve is a revenue funded reserve that supports the delivery of the Council's priorities; both capital and revenue.
-The opening 2018/19 balance on this reserve is forecast to be £6.6m, reducing to £4.5m by the end of the year due to planned expenditure on major projects such as Station Approach and the Leisure Centre. - 10.38 The proposed baseline budget for 2018/19 also includes fixed annual contributions to various earmarked reserves including: Property Asset Management £300k; Car Parks Property £200k, and IMT Strategy £200k. - 10.39 Total General Fund Earmarked Reserves (excluding the £2m General Fund Balance) are forecast to reduce from £20.2m at 01 April 2018 to £15.2m at 31 March 2019.
-The forecast closing balances (31/03/19) of key earmarked reserves are summarised below; - I. Business Rates £1.0m, is a risk based reserve to be used to mitigate the additional risks caused by business rates retention. - II.
-Community Infrastructure Levy District and Town £4.3m, must be used for infrastructure projects and plans to utilise this forecast balance are currently under development. - III.
+- 10.37 A summary of earmarked reserves is included at Appendix C. These have all been reviewed as part of the budget process and the levels are considered to be appropriate. - 10.38 The Major Investment Reserve is a revenue funded reserve that supports the delivery of the Council's priorities; both capital and revenue.
+The opening 2018/19 balance on this reserve is forecast to be £6.7m, reducing to £4.7m by the end of the year due to planned expenditure on major projects such as Station Approach and the Leisure Centre. - 10.39 The proposed baseline budget for 2018/19 also includes fixed annual contributions to various earmarked reserves including: Property Asset Management £300k; Car Parks Property £200k, and IMT Strategy £200k. - 10.40 Total General Fund Earmarked Reserves (excluding the £2m General Fund Balance) are forecast to reduce from £20.2m at 01 April 2018 to £14.7m at 31 March 2019.
+The forecast closing balances (31/03/19) of key earmarked reserves are summarised below: - I. Business Rates £1.0m, is a risk based reserve to be used to mitigate the additional risks caused by business rates retention. - II.
+Community Infrastructure Levy District and Town £4.0m, must be used for infrastructure projects and plans to utilise this forecast balance are currently under development.

+- III.
 Property Asset Management Plans £2.5m, will be used to fund the Asset Management Plan. - IV.
-Major Investment Reserve £2.1m, is available to fund one-off capital or revenue expenditure.
-Capital projects require significant upfront investment before returns commence, the Major Investment Reserve could be used to fund the revenue consequences of the upfront investment. - 10.40 Central Winchester Regeneration additional £105k revenue budget - I. The draft SPD for the Central Winchester Regeneration (CWR) Project is in the final stages of Consultation, with a view to being adopted by the Council in early Summer 2018.
+Major Investment Reserve £2.3m, is available to fund one-off capital or revenue expenditure.
+Capital projects require significant upfront investment before returns commence, the Major Investment Reserve could be used to fund the revenue consequences of the upfront investment. - 10.41 Central Winchester Regeneration additional £105k revenue budget - I. The draft SPD for the Central Winchester Regeneration (CWR) Project is in the final stages of Consultation, with a view to being adopted by the Council in early Summer 2018.
 As such, the Project is moving from a Planning to a Delivery phase.
-Additional budget will be needed for this next stage for fees to cover Legal, Commercial, Procurement and Delivery advice, including from a QC, to ensure a comprehensive and robust approach is taken to the process of selecting a Development Partner(s), establishing a vehicle for achieving the development(s) and procuring construction services for delivering development, minimising any risk of challenge re procurement or implementation.

-II.
-The approach to the process by which development is undertaken (i.e. whether elements are undertaken direct by the Council, or in Partnership with a developer or sold for a developer to undertake) is currently being considered, with the professional inputs for which the above request is being sought, supporting this work.

-10.41 The general fund has a forecast £1m underspend in 2017/18.
-It is proposed to utilise this underspend towards supporting key council projects such as Central Winchester Regeneration and key project resourcing and support.
+Additional budget will be needed for this next stage for fees to cover Legal, Commercial, Procurement and Delivery advice, including from a QC, to ensure a comprehensive and robust approach is taken to the process of selecting a Development Partner(s), establishing a vehicle for achieving the development(s) and procuring construction services for delivering development, minimising any risk of challenge re procurement or implementation. - II.
+The approach to the process by which development is undertaken (i.e. whether elements are undertaken direct by the Council, or in Partnership with a developer or sold for a developer to undertake) is currently being considered, with the professional inputs for which the above request is being sought, supporting this work. - 10.42 The general fund has a forecast £1m underspend in 2017/18.
+It is proposed to utilise £0.95m of this underspend towards supporting key council projects such as Central Winchester Regeneration and key project resourcing and support.
+A portfolio holder notice will be issued in due course giving a breakdown of this budget between individual projects.